cloudfoundry-incubator/kubecf/doc/architecture/decisions/0004-upgrade-testing.md

 One of the goals of the KubeCF project is to offer a smooth experience when it comes to upgrading Cloud Foundry deployments.
 That means any user operating a KubeCF deployment should:

-- be able to easily identify which versions he can upgrade to
+- be able to easily identify which versions they can upgrade to
 - upgrade using documented procedures
 - have confidence that the exact version upgrade they are performing has been tested by the KubeCF team